graysky2/kodi-standalone-service/README.md

 # kodi-standalone-service
 Systemd service units to run [Kodi](https://kodi.tv/) in standalone mode without the need for a DE.
-Both X11 and GBM are supported (makes little sense to use Wayland in standalone mode).
+X11, Wayland, and GBM are supported.

+Which one to choose?
+Depends...

+In terms of functionality, X11 is probably the most mature and feature rich.
+Wayland is next in line and should be considered on-par with X11, however, a known limitation of Wayland is having the resolution and frame rate set in the compositor rather than in kodi's GUI.
+As well, Wayland currently does not support VT switching.
+GBM has some known features it lacks compared the X11 and Wayland.
+A complete list can be found in [Kodi issue 14876](https://github.com/xbmc/xbmc/issues/14876).

+Another factor that may affect choice is the number of dependencies required to run which will vary distro-to-distro.

 ## Installation
 ### Arch Linux
 Arch Linux users can find a PKGBUILD in the [AUR](https://aur.archlinux.org/packages/kodi-standalone-service) that will take care of everything.
 Simply install and use.

-### Arch ARM
+### ARM distros
-Users of Arch ARM should NOT use this method as the distro package provides analogous functionality.
+Users of ARM distros such as Arch ARM, Raspbian, etc. should NOT use these files.

 ### Ubuntu
 For the kodi user to access devices on `/dev/ttyxxxx`, users will need to edit `init/sysusers.conf` and uncomment the line corresponding to enable membership in the dialout group.